-Whether you're keen on the more frequented front route, or the adventurous trail at the back, the views from the summit are spectacular.
-Although the paths are very well-maintained, the hike is pretty demanding on both sides, but there is a cable car which can be taken half-way or all the way up.
+Whether travelers are keen on the more frequented front route, or the adventurous trail at the back, the views from the summit are spectacular.
+Although the paths are very well-maintained, the hike is pretty demanding on both sides; nevertheless, there is a cable car which can be taken half-way or all the way up.
 The mountain is the ideal travellers escape from crowded urban sightseeing and makes for a delightful excursion from Chengdu.